Bendix Corporation: Home electronics

 Bendix first manufactured domestic radios and phonographs for the retail market after WWII as an outgrowth of its production of aircraft radios.
 In 1948 Bendix started to sell car radios directly to Ford and other auto manufacturers.
 From 1950 to 1959, Bendix made television sets.
 Production of radios for the retail trade grew quickly in the 1950s, but stopped quickly in the 1960s when Ford, General Motors and Chrysler started producing their own radios.

 Recent history

 Since 2002, Bendix has been a subsidiary of Knorr-Bremse.
-In February 2020, Bendix announced that it would be moving its headquarters from Elyria, Ohio to Avon, with an expected opening date for its new facility of November 2021.
+In February 2020, Bendix announced that it would be moving its headquarters from Elyria, Ohio to Avon, Ohio, with an expected opening date for its new facility of November 2021.

 Mergers

 In the decades between 1970 and 1990, Bendix went through a series of mergers, sales and changes with partners or buyers including Raytheon, Allied Signal and others.
 This diluted its corporate identity, though for some years these companies used the Bendix brand for some of their products, such as aircraft flight control systems.

 In 1982 under CEO William Agee, Bendix launched a hostile takeover bid of the conglomerate, Martin Marietta.
 Bendix bought the majority of Martin Marietta shares and in effect owned the company.
 However, Martin Marietta's management used the short time between ownership and control to sell non-core businesses and launch its own hostile takeover of Bendix – the Pac-Man Defense.
 Industrial conglomerate United Technologies joined the fray, supporting Martin Marietta in their counter-takeover bid.
 In the end, Bendix was rescued by Allied Corporation, acting as a white knight.
 Bendix was acquired by Allied in 1983 for US$85 per share.
 Allied Corporation, later named AlliedSignal, eventually bought Honeywell and adopted the Honeywell name, and Bendix became a Honeywell brand.
 Honeywell's Transportation Systems division carried the Bendix line of brake shoes, pads and other vacuum or hydraulic subsystems, and the Bendix/King brand of avionics.

 In 2002 Knorr-Bremse took over the commercial vehicle brake business from Honeywell, and Bendix Commercial Vehicle Systems became a subsidiary of Knorr-Bremse.